Chapter 9 - Greetings

 As they had agreed prior to docking with the Destinnee, Alex sent a telepathic message he hoped no one else could interpret, “Uardsgay in ornerscay ithway unsgay.”

-Nodding with a faint smile on his lips, Whatsit turned his attention to the Emperor who was issuing a greeting to Hisspat Zeck.
+Nodding with a faint smile, Whatsit turned his attention to the Emperor who was issuing a greeting to Hisspat Zeck.
 Pig Latin was such fun.

 “General Zeck, welcome aboard my flagship.
 It pleases me you present yourself as well as your advisors and navigator,” Horcunt said.